jeromeabel/jeromeabel.github.io/src/content/work/portfolio/index.md

 - Work on visual content with Inkscape
 - Tailwind tricks
 - Optimizations principles
-- Use the IntersectionObserver API
+- Use the Intersection Observer API

 ### Articles